iritkatriel/cpython/Doc/library/traceback.rst

 .. versionadded:: 3.5

-:class:`TracebackException` objects are created from actual exceptions to capture data for later printing in a lightweight fashion.
+:class:`TracebackException` objects are created from actual exceptions to capture data for later printing.
+They offer a more lightweight method of storing this information because they don't hold references to traceback and frame objects.
+In addition, they expose more options to configure the output compared to the module-level functions described above.

 .. class:: TracebackException(exc_type, exc_value, exc_traceback, *, limit=None, lookup_lines=True, capture_locals=False, compact=False, stack_summary_cls=None)

-   Capture an exception for later rendering. *limit*, *lookup_lines* and *capture_locals* are as for the :class:`StackSummary` class.
+   Capture an exception for later rendering.
+The meaning of *limit*, *lookup_lines* and *capture_locals* are as for the :class:`StackSummary` class.

    If *compact* is true, only data that is required by :class:`TracebackException`'s ``format`` method is saved in the class attributes.
 In particular, the